nride/nride-sc/README.md

 ## Escrow

-The escrow smart-contract implements an advanced escrow mechanism suitable for p2p transactions.
+The escrow smart-contract implements an mechanism used for paying for nRide journeys.

 To compile: